rhinstaller/anaconda/tests/README.rst

 Automatic container build
 _________________________

-Containers are updated daily by `.github/workflows/container-autoupdate.yml`_ GitHub action from Anaconda ``master`` repository.
+Containers are updated daily by the `container-autoupdate.yml workflow`_ from Anaconda ``master`` repository.
 Before pushing a new container, tests are executed on this container to avoid regressions.

 Manual container build